Uri Zohar: 1963-1977: Breakthrough, acclaim and box office success

-In 1977, he began wearing a kippa on the television game show he was hosting.
+1978-2022: Religious figure

 He eventually withdrew entirely from Israel's popular culture scene to become a Haredi Jew and began to study in yeshiva.
 He became a rabbi in Jerusalem and immersed himself in Biblical scholarship.
 He became active in the movement to attract secular Jews to religious orthodoxy, and used his entertainment skills to promote this objective.

+In 1985, he appeared in Renen Schorr's short film Wedding in Jerusalem, which documents the wedding of Zohar's son Ephraim to Alona, daughter of Arik Einstein.

 In the 1992 Israeli elections, Zohar directed the television broadcasts for the Shas party.
 He later directed a film about a successful dancer who embraces orthodox Judaism, mirroring his own story.
 The film was a success with Ultra-Orthodox audiences.
-Zohar had enlisted the help filmmakers Dani Rosenberg and Yaniv Segalovich to make it, and Rosenberg and Segalovich in turn made a documentary about him.
+Zohar had enlisted the help filmmakers Dani Rosenberg and Yaniv Segalovich to make it, and Rosenberg and Segalovich in turn made a documentary about him, Zohar: The Return (2018).

 When asked in an interview about how he regarded his former career in entertainment, Zohar said that "I respect it, the way a mature adult remembers his childhood.
 But there's no escaping the fact that I was a child."